Atlético Bucaramanga: Fans

 "Fortaleza Leoparda Sur" is the name of the main fan group of Atletico Bucaramanga.
 It was founded in 1998 by young people in order to support the team, but over time more questionable elements attached themselves to the group.
 As with many other such groups, Fortaleza Leoparda Sur is seen as the expression of social problems larger than football.

-They occupy the south grandstand of the Estadio Alfonso López and have participated in peaceful protests in order to request government support to solve the difficult situation of the Club, but have also taken part in a number of acts of violence.
+They occupy the south grandstand of the Estadio Américo Montanini and have participated in peaceful protests in order to request government support to solve the difficult situation of the Club, but have also taken part in a number of acts of violence.
 In 2011, they physically and verbally attacked players of their team for bad results.
 The next year, on 10 March 2012 some of them fought against other hooligans in the Estadio Arturo Cumplido Sierra in Sincelejo in the middle of the game between Sucre FC and Bucaramanga.
 One man was seriously injured and 19 were arrested by the police.